Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Introduction

 \section{Introduction}

-In this paper we consider the covering properties of equal-sized spherical caps on the unit sphere $\sph{d}$ in $\R^{d+1}$ with $d\ge 1$, and establish a connection to equal-weight cubature formulas that use the centers of those caps.
-As a corollary, we will show that the optimal order of convergence of the worst-case equal-weight cubature error for functions in a suitable Sobolev space implies asymptotically an optimal covering property by spherical caps.
-This optimal order of convergence of the worst-case error is achieved by sequences of optimal order spherical $t$-designs, \cite{DeGoSei1977}, and more generally also by certain sequences of so-called QMC designs.
-The notion of QMC designs was introduced in a Hilbert space context in the paper \cite{BrSaSlWo2014}, and is extended to more general Sobolev spaces in the present paper.
+In this paper we consider covering the unit sphere $\sph{d}$ in $\R^{d+1}$, $d \geq 1$, with equal sized spherical caps, and establish a connection to equal weight cubature formulas that use the centers of those caps as sampling points for the function.
+As a corollary, we will show that the optimal order of convergence of the worst-case equal weight cubature error for functions in a suitable Sobolev space implies asymptotically an optimal covering property by spherical caps.